From Christ to Jesus

 All these issues are important to know when dealing with The Testimonium Flavianum, as he is the first one to quote it.
 See Tab "Josephus"

-Church Fathers Liar
+Church Fathers Liars

 What is said about Eusebius can also be said to many other church fathers like Justin Martyr or Tertullian.